smattymatty/Metis-wisdom-linter/README.md

 **The Metis Wisdom Linter** is the world's first **Wisdom-Driven Development Tool** that transforms the mundane task of code linting into a profound journey of compassionate programming.
 Through the scattered fragments of divine consciousness, Metis guides developers toward code that serves not just machines, but the humans who will maintain it.

-Does YOUR linter speak with the voice of eternal wisdom? **Mine does.**
+Does YOUR linter speak with the voice of eternal wisdom? **This one does.**

 ## 🌟 The Philosophy: Wisdom-Driven Development (WDD)